carolyntw/carolyntw/README.md

-### Hello, World! 👋 I'm Kaiyin Chan!
+### Hello, World! 👋 I'm Carolyn (Kaiyin) Chan!

-I’m a proactive and diligent graduate student from the University of Southern California, well-equipped with a rich blend of education, skills, and work experience in data analysis, engineering, and analytics.
+I’m a graduate student from the University of Southern California, well-equipped with a rich blend of education, skills, and work experience in data analysis, engineering, and analytics.
 I'm eager to contribute my expertise to a dynamic team and am currently open to Analytics Engineer, Data Analyst, and Data Engineer full-time roles.

-### 🔍 **Current Focus**
-I am completing my Master of Science in Applied Data Science at USC, where I’ve undertaken courses like Machine Learning for Data Science, Foundations and Applications of Data Mining, and Database Systems.
-Each course has significantly enriched my knowledge and practical skills in data science.

 ### 🛠️ **Technical Toolkit**
 - **Programming Languages:** Python, Java, R, HTML, and Javascript